How to Easily Translate Any Website into Your Language

 How To Translate a Website in Firefox

-Next, a menu will appear allowing you to select the language you want the website to be translated into.
-Choose your preferred language from the list.
-Firefox will then reload the webpage, presenting it in the selected language.
-This automatic translation feature ensures that you can understand and interact with the website content without needing to manually translate each section.
+Next, a menu will pop up, enabling you to select the preferred language for the website translation.
+Select the language of your preference from the drop-down menu.
+Firefox will subsequently refresh the webpage while displaying it in the chosen language.
+This translation function makes it easier for you to read and interact with the content of the website without the need to translate each section manually.

 How To Translate a Website in Safari